xp44mm/Notebook/RxInAction/07 Controlling the observable temperature.md

     this IObservable<TSource> source)
 ```

-It creates a `ConnectableObservable` that holds a `Subject<T>` internally.
+It creates a `ConnectableObservable` that holds a `Subject<'T>` internally.
 So, from the moment you `Connect` it, all the observers share the same notifications.
 These are the code steps to follow:

 ```C#
 var coldObservable = ...